-Quorum will consist of the majority of the membership, with at least one member of Council and two public members present
+Quorum will consist of the majority of the total number of members on the Committee.

 Reporting Structure

 The Advisory Committee will report to Regional Council through the Planning and Growth Management section of Regional Council.
 It will take direction from and report to Regional Council as a consultative and advisory body on planning and community visioning matters.
 It will also report on its annual work plan to Regional Council.